 Event check-in doesn’t stop when the doors close.

 With the right tech, all of this is automatic and exportable.
-Check-In Pax includes live dashboards and reporting tools →
+Check-in Pax includes live dashboards and reporting tools → to keep you in control before, during, and after your event.

 Final Thoughts